-Since MRSs includes a Sales Enterprise license, they qualify as Base licenses and can have Attach licenses assigned to them.
+Since MRS includes a Sales Enterprise licence, they qualify as Base licences and can have Attach licence assigned to them.

-It’s included with Sales Enterprise licenses, and some of the features it offers includes predictive scoring and forecasting, as well as business card scanning.
+It’s included with Sales Enterprise licences, and some of the features it offers include predictive scoring and forecasting, as well as business card scanning.

-Each Sales Insights license has a capacity limit for business card scanning, up to 200/user per month.
-If you’re a Sales Enterprise user who needs more capacity, you can purchase additional Sales Insights licenses.
+Each Sales Insights licence has a capacity limit for business card scanning, up to 200/user per month.
+If you’re a Sales Enterprise user who needs more capacity, you can purchase additional Sales Insights licences.

 Dynamics 365 Marketing is a marketing automation platform that supports the marketing functions of medium to large enterprises.

-It features robust tools that helps your marketing personnel create and deliver campaigns across multiple channels, and comes complete with templates that can be easily customised to suit the needs of a particular marketing campaign.
+It features robust tools that help your marketing personnel create and deliver campaigns across multiple channels and comes complete with templates that can be easily customised to suit the needs of a particular marketing campaign.

-Dynamics 365 Marketing is licensed per tenant, and your administrator will need to assign user licenses to those of your employees who need access to the application.
+Dynamics 365 Marketing is licensed per tenant, and your administrator will need to assign user licences to those of your employees who need access to the application.

 Dynamics 365 Marketing comes in two versions:

-If your business has less than 10 users of Dynamics 365 applications, you get the option of purchasing the standalone Marketing license.
-This gives you an entitlement of 10,000 contacts, along with several Customer Engagement Applications including Microsoft Forms Pro.
+If your business has less than 10 users of Microsoft Dynamics 365 applications, you can purchase the standalone Marketing licence.
+This gives you an entitlement of 10,000 contacts, along with several Customer Engagement Applications, including Microsoft Forms Pro.

-If your business has more than 10 users of Dynamics 365 applications, you may purchase the Marketing Attach license, which will also give you an entitlement of 10,000 contacts.
-Since Customer Engagement Applications are provided at the tenant level, they will not be included with this version of the license.
+If your business has more than 10 users of Microsoft Dynamics 365 applications, you may purchase the Marketing Attach licence, which will also give you an entitlement of 10,000 contacts.
+Since Customer Engagement Applications are provided at the tenant level, they will not be included with this version of the licence.

-Dynamics 365 Customer Service is a business application which gives your customer service agents the tools they need to deliver fast, personalised customer service which leads to maximum customer satisfaction.
+Microsoft Dynamics 365 Customer Service is a business app which gives your customer service agents the tools they need to deliver fast, personalised customer service, which leads to maximum customer satisfaction.

 It offers a 360-degree view of your customers that enables your agents to provide personalised service, empowers their job performance with enhanced productivity tools, and provides a single source of truth into your customers' preferences.